tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Calm Emotions

-**Casting Time/Duration**: 1 minute**/**10 minutes or until discharged
+**Casting Time/Duration:** 1 minute**/**10 minutes or until discharged

-**Market/Component Cost**: 150 gp**/**2 recoveries
+**Market/Component Cost:** 150 gp**/**2 recoveries

-**Effect**: You perform this ritual while speaking.
+**Effect:** You perform this ritual while speaking.
 When you complete the ritual, nonhostile humanoid creatures nearby you, other than those you exclude from the ritual's effect, become calm and reasonable.
 The ritual grants a +2 bonus to Persuasion checks and Nature checks made against the affected creatures.
 If you roll initiative, the ritual's effect ends.

 #### Create Holy Water

-**Casting Time/Duration**: 1 hour**/**24 hours
+**Casting Time/Duration:** 1 hour**/**24 hours

-**Market/Component Cost**: 150 gp**/**Special
+**Market/Component Cost:** 150 gp**/**Special

-**Effect**: This ritual infuses astral radiance into a small quantity of ordinary water.
+**Effect:** This ritual infuses astral radiance into a small quantity of ordinary water.
 The cost to do so depends on the level of the holy water you choose to create.
 You cannot create holy water of a level higher than your own.
 Aside from its effect on undead and demons, holy water acts as normal pure water in all ways.
 It can be distinguished from normal water with examination and a successful DC 15 Arcana skill check.

 #### Gentle Repose

-**Casting Time/Duration**: 1 hour**/**Special
+**Casting Time/Duration:** 1 hour**/**Special

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: This ritual is performed on a corpse.
+**Effect:** This ritual is performed on a corpse.
 It quintuples the time the corpse can lie dead and still be affected by Raise Dead or a similar ritual.
 Gentle Repose also protects the corpse from being raised as an undead creature for 150 days.

 #### Last Sight Vision

-**Casting Time/Duration**: 10 minutes**/**2 or more rounds
+**Casting Time/Duration:** 10 minutes**/**2 or more rounds

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: When you perform this ritual in the presence of a corpse or a skull, you witness an auditory and visual replay of the moments before the death of that creature, as seen from the creature's perspective.
+**Effect:** When you perform this ritual in the presence of a corpse or a skull, you witness an auditory and visual replay of the moments before the death of that creature, as seen from the creature's perspective.
 You cannot perform this ritual on headless corpses.
 Once you have performed this ritual, you must wait 24 hours before using it again on the same remains.

-**Skill Check**: Your Arcana or Religion check determines the length of time prior to the target's death that you experience.
+**Skill Check:** Your Arcana or Religion check determines the length of time prior to the target's death that you experience.

 | Arcana or Religion Check Result | Time Period |
 | ------------------------------- | ----------- |